-One-third of all food consumed by the human race also is dependent on pollination by primarily a diverse group of insects which includes honey bees, native bees, ants, flies, hoverflies, mosquitoes, butterflies, moths and various flower beetles.
-Plant pollination also is achieved in some instances by vertebrates such as bats and birds in addition to monkeys, lemurs, opossums, and rodents.
-The principle focus of this article is pollination affected by insect communities.
+One-third of all food consumed by the human race is also dependent on pollination by primarily a diverse group of insects which includes honey bees, native bees, ants, flies, hoverflies, mosquitoes, butterflies, moths, and various flower beetles.
+Plant pollination is also achieved in some instances by vertebrates such as bats and birds in addition to monkeys, lemurs, opossums, and rodents.
+The principle focus of this article is pollination effected by insect communities.

-In recent years, declines recorded in populations and health of honey bees in the U.S. and overseas have drawn attention to the essential aspects of pollination in sustainable food production.
-Honey bees, Apis mellifera, are not native to the U.S. and were introduced to North America by European settlers several centuries ago.
-However, a decline in population and health is not exclusive to honey bees.
-Dramatic declines in native bee populations, indigenous to the U.S., also are being recorded, which is even more concerning.
-Native bee species consist of an extremely diverse group, which numbers 4,000 different species who are responsible for the majority of plant populations, especially with native plant species.
-An excellent review of native bee species, their anatomy, habitats and recommendations for their conservation and protection, was written by Moisset & Buchanan in “Bee Basics: An introduction to our native bee species.”
+In recent years, declines recorded in populations and health of honey bees in the US and overseas have drawn attention to the essential aspects of pollination in sustainable food production.
+Honey bees, Apis mellifera, are not native to the US and were introduced to North America by European settlers several centuries ago.
+However, a decline in population and health is not exclusive to honey bees; dramatic declines in native bee populations, indigenous to the US, are also being recorded which is even more concerning.
+Native bee species consist of an extremely diverse group which numbers 4000 different species and is responsible for the majority of plant populations especially with native plant species.
+An excellent review of native bee species, their anatomy, habitats, and recommendations for their conservation and protection was written by Moisset & Buchanan in “Bee Basics: An introduction to our native bee species.”

 It is incumbent on everybody to familiarize themselves with the pollinator communities they interact with, be it large scale commercial farming operations or individual homeowners so that strategies to co-exist with these extremely valuable species can be developed.
 Of course increased awareness and understanding of the various species of native bees and honey bees that may become more prevalent in yards, lots and gardens through pollinator enhancement will be necessary to avoid unwanted interactions, as a tiny minority of cases could prove fatal.
 “Information on Bee Stings.
 Source Mayo Clinic” For more detailed information on this matter consult with your personal doctor.

 Brassica species are well known for their benefits to pollinator communities.
-Canola is a member of the Brassica family and possesses an entomophilic (insect loving) flower structure.
+Canola is a member of the Brassica family and possesses an entomophilic (insect loving) structure.
 Canola has an open flower design for easy access to a wide range of pollinator species and an abundant supply of nutritious pollen and nectar.
-Canola pollen typically contains 25% protein which consists of a blend of high-quality amino acids, 10 of which are essential for bees, and approximately 7% fat content.
-Detailed information on pollen, nectar and their compositions can be reviewed at “Honey Bees on Canola” and “The Benefits of Pollen to Honey Bees” Canola also comes in both winter and spring cultivars and despite inaccurate information frequently cited online, Non-GM Canola cultivars are also available.
+Canola pollen typically contains 25% protein which consists of a blend of high quality amino acids, 10 of which are essential for bees, and approximately 7% fat content.
+Detailed information on pollen and nectar and their compositions can be reviewed at “Honey Bees on Canola” and “The Benefits of Pollen to Honey Bees” Canola also comes in both winter and spring cultivars and despite inaccurate information frequently cited online, Non GM Canola cultivars are also available.

 The annual establishment of small areas of canola in gardens, yards and unused portions of commercial business properties would provide valuable habitat and nutrition for pollinator insects.
-In regions of the country where fall canola can be grown, “USDA Plant Hardiness Zones 6 and above” this canola will be one of the first species to produce attractive flowers in the spring, providing a much-needed supply of fresh nectar and pollen to pollinator communities that have depleted hive resources during hibernation and are hungry for new food supplies.
-In addition, early maturity spring seeded canola cultivars can be seeded in these same zones, which will serve to prolong the blooming period of canola and consequent food supply for pollinators.
+In regions of the country where fall canola can be grown, “USDA Plant Hardiness Zones 6 and above” this canola will be one of the first species to produce attractive flower in the spring providing a much needed supply of fresh nectar and pollen to pollinator communities that have depleted hive resources during hibernation and are hungry for new food supplies.
+In addition, early maturity spring seeded canola cultivars can be seeded in these same zones which will serve to prolong the blooming period of canola and consequent food supply for pollinators.